Living Liver Donation: Sam and Aviva's Story

 Of course, the transition from having Aviva close by to having her hundreds of miles away has been challenging for Sam and her mom, Julie Plotkin.
 “Kids are so central to your existence, and then one day they walk out the door and move somewhere,” says Sam, who is a professor of chemistry at the University of Wisconsin-Madison.
 “But I am grateful I still have her to talk to and give a hug and kiss to whenever I see her.”

-While the recovery was his donation was hard, Sam has not experienced any lasting effects at all — other than the scar.
+While the recovery was his donation took some time, Sam has not experienced any lasting effects at all — other than the scar.
 In fact, he went on an intense hiking trip with Aviva in Yellowstone National Park last summer.
 “I worried that I would be able to keep up with her,” he says, “but during the trip, she turned to me and said, ‘Dad, you have more stamina than my friends.’
 So I guess I’m still doing OK.”